g-pechorin/palVS/README.md

 I'd also advocate that you use [EditorConfig](http://editorconfig.org/) with their [plugin for Visual Studio](https://github.com/editorconfig/editorconfig-visualstudio#readme)

 (... and you'll need to setup/provide your own `.snk` file)

+# License

+	palVS - Visual Studio Extensions
+    Copyright (C) 2015 Peter LaValle

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.